Skip to navigation Skip to content

 Supporting information and evidence + Read more ...

-Only offer the webmaster email address, if the customer is not eligible for online services.
-Customers must be advised that the webmaster email address is not a secure method of communication.
+Only offer the webmaster email address if the parties are not eligible for online services.
+Parties must be advised that the webmaster email address is not a secure method of communication.

 Inform each customer the information and evidence they provide will be:

-• considered in making a care percentage decision
+• considered in making a care percentage determination

-• made available to the other customer (including evidence a customer submits from third parties), except where the information is sensitive
+• made available to the other party (including evidence submitted from third parties), except where the information is sensitive

 Sensitive information will be considered in the care determination however private information will not be made available (e.g., third party evidence from a Social Worker or a Women’s Refuge).
-Although private information not relevant to the decision will not be made available to the other party, the principles of procedural fairness require Child Support to advise all the relevant parties what information has been taken into account when a decision is made.
-Discuss with the customer the information needed to make a decision.
+Although private information not relevant to the decision will not be made available to the other party, the principles of procedural fairness require Child Support to advise all the relevant parties what information has been used when a decision is made.

 • information from children is not accepted and will be disregarded.
 Evidence from a child aged 18 years or older may be considered, see Child Support’s information gathering powers